-This is one of the biggest mistakes that people make not talked about more often that it should.
+It is one of the biggest mistakes that people make not talked about more often than it should.

 For centrifugal juicers

 Rotating ingredients helps maximize the amount of juice that you’ll be able to extract.
-This applies to ingredients such as leafy greens.
-Since these are light, the blade will have nothing to “grab” to since it lacks mass.
+It applies to components such as leafy greens.
+Since these are light, the blade will have nothing to “grab” too since it lacks mass.

 For masticating juicers

 This tip is for vertical gear juicers like the Hurom.